Environmentally-friendly interior design with Laura Baross

 Designing a 3D model before getting into sourcing and ordering is the best way to ensure I am on the same page as my clients.
 My SketchUp workflow is critical for achieving this and helps reduce costs and enhances communication.

-Laura’s home interior design project all in SketchUp.
+Laura’s home interior design project is all in SketchUp.

 How did you learn how to use SketchUp?